The 8 Best Proofreading Courses for Editors and Writers

 For professional proofreaders and editors

 Being a professional freelancer (as most proofreaders are) involves more than just the mastery of proofreading skills — it also means understanding the style used by each client, knowing how to market yourself, and managing your finances.
-Luckily, there are courses that cover these topics, taught by experienced proofreaders themselves.
+Luckily, some courses cover these topics, taught by experienced proofreaders themselves.
 Most of the ones we list below also offer completion certificates so you can verify your own expertise once you’ve ‘graduated’.

 To get more freelance tips and get insights from Reedsy professionals, follow us on LinkedIn.